request/request/README.md

 - Reinitialize FormData stream on 307 or 308 redirects
 - Respect form-data fields ordering
 - Fixed authentication leak in 307 and 308 redirects
+- Added `secureConnect` to timings and `sslHandshake` to timingPhases

 ## Super simple to use